brkyildiran0/projet/readme2.txt

 -Firebase Real-time Data Update Implementation (with RecyclerView) -OneSignal Notification System (with Berke)
 -Design and implementation of following:
-  **Nearly all of the projet.classes package
+  -Nearly all of the projet.classes package
-  (Member, Message, NotificationPage, ProgressBarDay, ProgressBarTask, ProJet, Task) classes

-  **Nearly all of the projet.adapters package (CompletedTasks, Member, Message, MyTasks, Notification, ProgressBars, Projet, Task) adapters

-  **Interactions of classes and the adapters with the activities(pages)
+  (Member, Message, NotificationPage, ProgressBarDay, ProgressBarTask, ProJet, Task) classes -Nearly all of the projet.adapters package (CompletedTasks, Member, Message, MyTasks, Notification, ProgressBars, Projet, Task) adapters -Interactions of classes and the adapters with the activities(pages) *CompletedTasksActivity

-  *CompletedTasksActivity
   *MembersPageactivity
   *MyTasksActivity